Amin and Murad decided to create a

 };

-Comparator for sorting pairs (node, dist) in descending
+Declare a comparator for sorting pairs (node, dist) in descending order of

 bool operator< (edge a, edge b)